 MySlice is your secure virtual gateway to life at Syracuse University and provides access to your Admission Acceptance Form (AAF), advising, the online course catalog, class registration, and financial aid, tuition, housing, and meal plan information.
 You can also configure MySlice to share “pieces” of your access with others, such as your parents or guardians (click on “ Share My Account ”).

 Your official email account is established in a system called SUmail.
 SUmail is managed by the University and utilizes Microsoft’s Office 365 cloud services.
 All official Syracuse University communication will be sent via email to your SUmail address upon your matriculation.
 If you choose to redirect this account to another account, such as @gmail.com or @yahoo.com, you do so at your own risk.

-If you decide to attend Syracuse University, you will receive information about computing and connecting to the University’s secure wired and wireless networks in the ReadySET materials that all matriculated students receive over the summer.
+If you decide to attend Syracuse University, you will receive information about computing and connecting to the University’s secure wired and wireless networks in the Becoming Orange materials that all matriculated students receive.
 Be on the lookout for emails to your SUmail account from ITSComm@syr.edu that will provide details about computing in the Syracuse environment.